Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Chain-of-Verification (CoV)

-AI generates an answer, then creates verification questions to check and correct itself.
+What it is: AI generates an answer, then creates verification questions to check and correct itself.
 Like having a quality controller review work before submission.
 The AI becomes its own fact-checker and editor.

 • Creating legal documents or terms